0xsuryansh/searchNBAMonorepo/README.md

-This is commit removed non-NBA filter
+This is commit added image of new site